-In order to qualify for housing and workshift accommodation in the BSC, the member will need an accommodation form filled out by a qualified medical provider (specialists and adivisors at the DSP office are NOT authorized to fill out accomodation forms).
-Accomodation forms should be sent to the Housing Supervisor, Betsy Putnam.
-Contact Betsy at email@example.com.
+In order to qualify for housing and workshift accommodation in the BSC, the member will need an accommodation form filled out by a qualified medical provider (specialists and adivisors at the DSP office are NOT authorized to fill out accommodation forms).
+Download the accommodation form.
+Accommodation forms should be sent to the Housing Supervisor, Betsy Putnam.
+Contact Betsy at firstname.lastname@example.org.

 The BSC is an equal opportunity employer and will in no way discriminate against applicants to BSC positions.

 Wherever possible, reasonable accommodation will be made through physical and/or job modifications to allow a physically disabled person to perform a job.
 In order to increase employment opportunities in general, the co-op will accept and encourage job-sharing proposals wherever feasible.
 Furthermore, the co-op shall not discriminate in any way because of pregnancy.

 The BSC recognizes that some members employ attendants to provide assistance at certain times of the day.
 Attendants may also obtain a contract through the member and live in the house in order to better assist the member.
 Because the BSC is committed to creating a safe space for all its members, it is important that all members employing attendants are aware of the expectations the organization has of them and their attendants.

 Addressing Inappropriate Conduct